Blog | Case Studies

-First-year science teacher Karlie Bransteter agreed the ease of getting started exceeded her expectations.
+First-year science teacher Karli Bransteter agreed the ease of getting started exceeded her expectations.

 “At first I was concerned because I was worried it would be complicated, but the fact that it synced with Google Classroom made it a million times easier,” she said.
 “It took me about 10 minutes to learn it.
 I instantly figured it out.”